farzadab/agile/report.md

 Jun04_16-12-35

 Learning is not bad, but finishes higher than the Crab environment, but still the resulting MPC does not produce good motions --- going back to the basics as Michiel suggested.

+## Commit ....

+Added evaluations for longer time horizons Jun06_12-49-35 - NN [256, 256]: evaluations for MPC and horizon 1-16 seem to work well, but for 32 the result is garbage.
+Also for RandCtrl and 1-16, we still get resonable decrease (high variance), but still for 32 it's awful
+Jun06_16-42-40 - MOE [64] [64] with nb_total_steps=100: starts really high (not sure what the total_steps for the past expertiment was)
+Jun06_16-53-45 - same as above with nb_total_steps=1000